SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeBuildProjectEnvironmentVariable.md

 ### -Value
 The value of the environment variable.
-We strongly discourage the use of environment variables to store sensitive values, especially AWS secret key IDs and secret access keys.
+We strongly discourage the use of PLAINTEXT environment variables to store sensitive values, especially AWS secret key IDs and secret access keys.
-Environment variables can be displayed in plain text using the AWS CodeBuild console and the AWS Command Line Interface AWS CLI.
+PLAINTEXT environment variables can be displayed in plain text using the AWS CodeBuild console and the AWS Command Line Interface AWS CLI.
+For sensitive values, we recommend you use an environment variable of type PARAMETER_STORE or SECRETS_MANAGER.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codebuild-project-environmentvariable.html#cfn-codebuild-project-environmentvariable-value
 PrimitiveType: String